gmarkall/nbep-7/README.md

 # nbep-7
 Numba Enhancement Proposal (NBEP) 7: External Memory Management Plugins

+# Document status

+This is a *pre-draft* - many sections are incomplete / work-in-progress and all subject to change significantly in the near future.
+A large proportion of this document simply consists of notes that may need significant revision or moving out entirely.

+# Background

+- CUDA Array interface allows sharing of data between different GPU-accelerated Python libraries.
+- However, each manages its own memory:
+  - Numba has internal memory management for creation of device arrays
+  - RAPIDS (cuDF, etc.) use the Rapids Memory Manager (RMM).
+  - CuPy includes a memory pool implementation for both device and pinned memory.

+The goal of this NBEP is to enable Numba's internal memory management to be replaced by the user with a plugin interface, so that Numba requests allocations and frees from an external memory manager.
+I.e. Numba no longer directly allocates and frees device memory when creating device arrays, but instead requests allocations from the external manager.

 # Interface

 Based on outlining functions from driver module: